Romani people in France: Origin

-Genetic findings in 2012 suggest the Romani originated in northwestern India and migrated as a group.
+Genetic findings in 2012 suggest the Romani migrated from South Asia as a single group.
 According to a genetic study in 2012, the ancestors of present scheduled tribes and scheduled caste populations of northern India, traditionally referred to collectively as the Ḍoma, are the likely ancestral populations of modern European Roma.

 Population

 In France the Romani people are typically classified into three groups: